DanieleCorrado/Polibook/readme.txt

 Project done for the software engineering exam.
-P resents a university website where the user (student) can monitor the progress of his university career.
+Presents a university website where the user (student) can monitor the progress of his university career.

 Convenzioni:
     * javascript : camelCase -> esempio, esempioSecondo, ClasseEsempio